📬 Want some Southern goodness in your inbox every Friday?

 The first is Brian Foster's "Before I let go: on Houston, mental illness, and family," printed in our fourth issue.
 Foster's piece reads like an intimate letter to a brother, intercut by an academic book review and memoiristic reflections on loss.
 At first, this hybridity challenged our editorial team.
 But none of its modes alone would do justice to its delicate, powerful subject matter.

-The second is Rachel Garringer's "Love letter to West Virginia two months after the flood."
+The second is R. Garringer's "Love letter to West Virginia two months after the flood."
 We published it online this summer, and it is forthcoming in our seventh print issue.
-Garringer is a folklorist and a documentarian, and she can tell a tale.
+Garringer is a folklorist and a documentarian, and they can tell a tale.
 This one is an adventure story, a reflection on whose voices get heard, and a love letter.
 It's also an invitation to stay, to dwell in a problematic present, even when you're tempted to flee.
 It will be timely for a long time.

 These pieces are exemplary because, after nearly too many months of down-your-throat electioneering, we need quality writing that does not presume to tell you what to think.
 We do need clear-eyed, direct, straightforward analysis and truth-telling, especially when the air is so full of lies.
 If that's your thing, pitch us a nutshell idea.
 But we also encourage submissions that get at the truth in fragmentary, hybrid, personal, and oblique ways.
 That, too, is fitting and necessary to fight against a 'post-truth' society.
 Pitch us something challenging.
 We're up for it.